cortexlabs/cortex/docs/clusters/management/auth.md

 It is recommended that your AWS credentials have AdministratorAccess when running `cortex cluster *` commands.
 If you are unable to use AdministratorAccess, see the [minimum IAM policy](#minimum-iam-policy) below for the minimum permissions required to run `cortex cluster *` commands.

-After spinning up a cluster using `cortex cluster up`, the IAM entity user or role that created the cluster is automatically granted `system:masters` permission to the cluster's RBAC.
+After spinning up a cluster using `cortex cluster up`, the IAM user or role that created the cluster is automatically granted `system:masters` permission to the cluster's RBAC.
 Make sure to keep track of which IAM entity originally created the cluster.

 #### Running `cortex cluster` commands from different IAM users